arrenree/KDB-Problem-Sets/README.md

 / keyword "min" also works the same
 ```

-🔵 [adverb 7.0] What is the difference between over and scan?
+[Adverbs 10.0] 5.
+What is the difference between over and scan?

 ```q
 / [over] takes a function (like addition) and iterates through list